sts10/lemire_nearly_divisionless_random/readme.markdown

 criterion_main!(benches);
 ```

-And then I hastily wrote this in `lib.rs`:
+And then I hastily wrote this in `lib.rs` as a representative of the Rand crate's functionality:

 ```rust
 pub fn roll_using_gen_range(dice_size: u8) -> u8 {